 Please also note that if a lead responds to the AI Assistant, it will not currently count as "lead reaching out" for the auto-pause criteria on Smart Plans.
 This means that the AI Assistant activity will not auto-pause a Smart Plan.

-How is lead routing and the "Assigned To" section affected by the AI Assistant?
+How are lead routing and the "Assigned To" section affected by the AI Assistant?

 Lead routing is not affected by the AI Assistant working a lead.
-In fact, the AI Assistant will not begin working a lead until the lead routing has been complete.
+In fact, the AI Assistant will not begin working on a lead until the lead routing has been completed.

 What happens when the limit on the number of available engagements is reached?

 If using the "Premium" package, a specific cap can be set or engagements can continue without a limit (see AI Assistant / Chatbot Billing).
 Otherwise, AI Assistant engagement will stop.
 As a reminder, an "engagement" is when a lead responds to at least one message sent by the AI Assistant.
 Without available engagements to use, the AI Assistant will no longer respond via text message or website chat.
 On the site, the standard chat box will appear to replace the AI Assistant.